KdogDevs/shift2stream-website/README.md

 7. All pull requests must be approved by the repository owner before being merged.
 8. Only the repository owner can edit the branches directly.

+## Auto-Release Workflow

+A new GitHub Actions workflow has been added to handle automatic releases whenever a PR is merged with the main branch.
+The release notes for each release are auto-generated using Copilot.
+The workflow is defined in `.github/workflows/release.yml`.

+### Copilot Integration for Release Notes

+The auto-release workflow leverages GitHub Copilot to generate release notes.
+This ensures that the release notes are comprehensive and accurately reflect the changes made in each release.